Lien Khuong International Airport: History

 Since October 2004, this airport has served more air links with Hanoi's Noi Bai International Airport with Fokker 70 aircraft.
 As of December 2009, there were two daily flights to Ho Chi Minh City, and one flight daily to Hanoi.

+On 4 March 2026, Lien Khuong Airport was temporarily ceased operations for all flights due to the construction of the runway extension project and upgrade facilities.

+From 12:01 am on 19 August 2026, Lien Khuong Airport is officially resumed operation with resuming flight from Da Lat to Can Tho is operated by VASCO, a subsidiary of Vietnam Airlines.

 Military activity

 Aeroflot Russia ran connection flights within Vietnam with Ilyushin Il-86 aircraft during 1981–89.
 It is suspected that the Soviet VVS Air Force carried out operations from Lien Khuong after the fall of Saigon in April 1975.
 Russia disbanded two of three defensive VVS interceptor squadrons consisting of Su-27, MiG-25, and 13 Yak-50 within Da lat in the summer of 1999.
 The fate of the retired aircraft is unknown.
 Possible transfer to People's Army of Vietnam PAVN and/or People's Air Defense Force of Vietnam PADFV to Hanoi.

 Services

 The new 12,400-square-meter passenger terminal was inaugurated on December 26, 2009.

 The new two-floor terminal was expected to enable the Lien Khuong Airport to serve international flights in the region in 2010.

 The terminal is capable of receiving 1.5-2 million passengers per year.